 a few other axis buttons and some roman numerals (for the square, circle, triangle, X buttons)

-there is a channel knob, and a CC/Note knob a min value and a max value also.
+There is a channel knob, and a CC/Note knob a min value and a max value also.

 I just left the channel set to 1 – you can pick any.
 For the CC/Note you need to change it for every action – so the X axis can be CC 1 and the Y axis can be CC2 – that way you get different controls for each axis and button.

-to add a control just pick the buttons and the channel and the not then hit the + symbol.
+To add a control just pick the buttons and the channel and the not then hit the + symbol.

-you should also see midi-ox spew out some more control information. add all the axes and the buttons form your pad.
+You should also see midi-ox spew out some more control information. add all the axes and the buttons form your pad.

-you can now enable that midi controller in any midi program (it will be ‘plugged in’ to midi yoke 1 as its port.
+Thats you done.
+You can now enable that midi controller in any midi program (it will be ‘plugged in’ to midi yoke 1 as its port.
 You can close midi-ox but remember to keep MJOY open.